 A diagnosis of cancer produces a roller coaster of emotions.
 Diagnosis and treatment can cause great distress both physically and emotionally.Follow-up care can cause feelings of anxiety or sadness often because of the fear of recurrence.

 Certain feelings such as disbelief, fear, anger, anxiety and depression seem to be the most common.
 The patient feels disbelief generally at diagnosis, they are unable to concentrate, cannot believe this is happening or may deny the diagnosis and pretend that nothing has happened.Fear comes from the unknown.The imagination takes over and the patient’s mind comes up with all kinds of terrible things that the cancer might do.
-The patient can also feel
+The patient can also feel fear of treatments and procedures and their side effects or fear that they cannot handle everything that is being thrown at them.

 Anger portrays itself in the feeling of unfairness and often gets taken out on close friends and family.
 Tests, treatment and cancer recurrence are all factors that can bring on the feeling of anxiety.
 Anxiety can also be brought on by medical factors such as uncontrolled pain and certain medications.